pingvortex/vyntr-search-extension/README.md

 1. Go to [chrome://extensions/](chrome://extensions/)

-2. Find the 'Vyntr search' extension
+2. Find the `Vyntr search` extension

 3. Click the switch to disable it